Before getting on to disgorgement dates, we need to do a little preparation …

 - Recent disgorgement – occurs after a lengthy period on the lees, perhaps 10 years +

 But not forgetting that NV wines are disgorged as batches on demand, to maintain freshness, perhaps monthly.
 But is there a difference between an NV from a lot disgorged in January and another from the same lot in December?
-Theoretically, every disgorgement will produce a unique wine, perhaps the dosage wine is adapted to correct to the house style – more research needed.
+Theoretically, every disgorgement will produce a unique wine, perhaps the dosage wine is adapted to correct to the house style – more research is needed.
 Indeed, Bollinger disgorge their RD vintage wine twice a year by subscription demand – perhaps the best thing to do is to buy, if one has a proper cellar, a crate at its first release.

 - Decanter Panel tasting.
 2013.
 Vintage Champagne 1992 and 1993.
 Decanter, January 2013.